MjxSjx/CS50x/Week 0 - Scratch/Notes.md

-Algorithm
-Algorithm: A step-by-step set of instructions for solving a problem
+## Algorithm: A step-by-step set of instructions for solving a problem

 It’s all input, “some process”, to then produce an output Input  □  output